yellow-footed-honeyguide/great-commands/GREAT_GIT_COMMANDS.md

 ⚙️ `git show feature-branch:example.txt`
 - Show content of file from another branch

+⚙️ `git notes add -m "Important performance improvement" a1b2`
+- Add a note to the commit with hash a1b2

-⚙️ `git restore --source 3873c2f Readme.md`
+⚙️ `git notes show 65f7`
-- Restore the contents of specific file to match its state in specific commit
+- Show the notes attached to the commit with hash 65f7

+⚙️ `git notes list`
+- List all notes in the repository

 ## Synchronization
 ⚙️ `git reset --hard origin/main`